• Skip to main content

 Sir Lancelot the Great book cover

-I quite like these quirky books with their bumbling characters who are heroes in spite of themselves.
+I quite these quirky series with its bumbling characters who are heroes in spite of themselves.
 The tongue in cheek humor may go over the heads of younger readers.
 That's okay because there is a big need for early chapter books which are sophisticated enough to appeal to older readers who still need books at an easy level.
 The audiobooks are also a fun way to experience this series.

 Middle Grade King Arthur Books